 Night Mode apps

 The above instructions don’t apply to you if you’re running Android One or stock Android, but you have nothing to worry about.

 Plenty of third-party apps allow you to adjust your phone display to cancel out blue light on Android devices.

-Have you had any luck enabling Night Mode on Android?
-Do you have a favorite app we haven’t listed here that’s worth checking out?
+Do you have a favorite Night Mode app we haven’t listed here worth checking out?